crschnick/pdx_unlimiter/README.md

 ![Logo](misc/pdxu.png)

-The Pdx-Unlimiter is a tool for all major Paradox Grand Strategy games that provides a powerful savegame manager to quickly organize and play all of your savegames with ease.
+The Pdx-Unlimiter is a tool for all major Paradox Grand Strategy games that provides a powerful and smart savegame manager to quickly organize and play all of your savegames with ease.
 Furthermore, it also comes with an Ironman converter, a powerful savegame editor and navigator, some savescumming tools, integrations for various other